opauth/opauth/README.md

 4. Send user to `http://path_to_opauth/facebook` to authenticate.

-Check out [the wiki](https://github.com/uzyn/opauth/wiki) for more in-depth details.
+Check out [the wiki](https://github.com/uzyn/opauth/wiki) for more in-depth details, especially on how to use Opauth with your own PHP application.

 Available strategies
 --------------------